-The sizing procedure for combined detention and stormwater wetlands is identical to those outlined for stormwater wetlands and for detention facilities.
+The sizing procedure for combined detention and stormwater treatment wetlands is identical to those outlined for stormwater treatment wetlands and for detention facilities.
 Follow the procedure outlined in BMP WP.01 to determine the stormwater wetland size.
-Follow the standard procedure for sizing a detention pond for the detention portion of the wetland.
+Follow the standard procedure for BMP D.01 to size the detention portion of the combined detention and wetland facility.